GuiyeC/Aerlink-for-Android/README.md

 Change log
 --------------
++ v1.1
+ - Option to turn on Color backgrounds.
+ - Option to turn off battery updates.
+ - Added Snapchat icon.
+ - Experimental fix for Moto 360

 + v1.0
  - Manage notifications, notifications should always be on sync with the iOS device's.
 You can also swipe block of notifications, delete single notifications and ANCS positive and negative actions are supported.
  - Answer or hang up calls straight from the watch, I could not get the official "incoming call screen" on the watch to work so I created one inspired by the Apple Watch.